 Where can I park near the Saturday Market?

 There is also a SmartPark garage just a few blocks from Saturday Market at NW Davis and Naito Parkway.
-You can receive 2 hours of free parking at this garage by spending $25 or more with a Saturday Market vendor.
+By spending $25 or more with a Saturday Market vendor, you can receive two hours of free parking at this garage.

 On any given weekend from the beginning of March to the day before Christmas, shoppers can wend their way through the rows of tents of this large outdoor market featuring local makers, artisans, and chefs.
 A full sensory experience, the sights, and sounds will have shoppers and on-lookers tapping their heels to bluegrass pickers and jazz trios with weekly sets of local musicians performing for market-goers and passersby in Tom McCall Waterfront Park.